Problem Solving in Paediatric Palliative Care (blended learning course)

 - Bereavement and staff support.

-Assessments will include a presentation and an optional 3,000 word portfolio.
+Assessments will include a presentation.

 Delegates will benefit from increased knowledge and confidence when caring for patients with paediatric palliative care needs.
 Reflection on communication skills strategies and ethical frameworks underlying practice will enhance individuals’ clinical and professional performance.
 The workshop element will support delegates to concentrate on issues specific to their own team or setting, thus benefiting clinical services.